What is schizencephaly?

 - having a sibling, especially an identical twin, with schizencephaly

-Because so little is known about this condition, researchers are always looking for children who have schizencephaly to participate in clinical trials.
-Many trials offer free treatments such as medications or therapies.
-Before deciding to sign your child up for a clinical trial, speak with your child’s doctor and read all research material closely.
+Because so little is known about this schizencephaly, researchers are often looking for people who have the condition to participate in clinical trials.
+Many trials offer free treatments, such as medications or therapies.
+Before deciding to sign up for a clinical trial, speak to your doctor and read all of the research materials closely.